gazymandias/bigquery_dataform/README.md

 module.exports = seed.trim();
 ```

 2. Add a new entry to the seedNames array; this is an object containing the name (required), description and headers (optional).

-This will automatically create the new seed table based on the data provided using the **getCsvSeed** function.
-The function will automatically clean the csv (e.g. removing spaces from headers), safe cast the values to the appropriate Type and clean quotations to ensure creation of a clean table 'seed'.
+This will automatically create the new seed table based on the data provided using the **getCsvSeedQuery** function.

+The function will automatically clean the csv (e.g. removing spaces from headers), safe cast the values to the appropriate Type (**it will infer the type where not explicitly stated**) and clean quotations to ensure creation of a clean table 'seed'.

 This means you can copy and paste data directly from a csv into the source .js file without having to mess around quoting each entry (the bigger the seed the more annoying this is!).